mizanur-ds/potato-plant--disease-classification-cnn/README.md

 ## 📌 Project Overview
 This project uses a Convolutional Neural Network (CNN) to classify potato leaf diseases from images.
 The model can identify whether a leaf is affected by **Early Blight**, **Late Blight**, or is **Healthy**.

-This type of system can help farmers detect plant diseases early and improve crop yield using AI-based solutions.
+This project will farmers to detect potato plant diseases early.

 ---